gartzis/future-time-temporal-path-query-processing/README.md

 * **Ours:** ranks candidate temporal paths by estimated shortest-path probability, which considers both whether a path exists and whether any shorter or earlier candidate path also exists.

-For this comparison, we use the same path-quality errors as in the main evaluation, but report their mean over the returned paths instead of their score-weighted versions.
-This gives a common evaluation across methods whose ranking scores have different meanings.
+For this comparison, we use the same path-quality errors as in the main evaluation, but report their unweighted mean over the returned paths instead of the score-weighted versions reported in Table IV of the paper.

 We report:

 - **PEE:** measures the difference between the predicted and true paths using normalized edit distance.
-- **NDMSE:** measures the normalized difference between the predicted and true path lengths.
+- **NDMSE:** measures the normalized squared difference between the predicted and true path lengths.
-- **NTMSE:** measures the normalized difference between the predicted and true path formation times.
+- **NTMSE:** measures the normalized squared difference between the predicted and true path formation times.
 - **Coverage:** measures the fraction of queries for which at least one future-valid path is returned.
 - **Path Recall@10:** measures whether the true future path appears among the first 10 returned paths.
 - **Path MRR@10:** measures how early the true future path appears in the returned ranking.